jhoussay/SCEP/README.md

 - [x] Replace "/" by "\\" when pasting on address bar
 - [x] Intermitent missing icon bug for virtual folders
 - [ ] History menu on backward / forward buttons
-- [ ] Automatic versioning for vdproj --> msi OR migration to WiX
+- [x] Automatic versioning for vdproj

 ### V2.0